-That the Concession Activity Fee for the Concession (Easement) be set at per annum, plus GST (if applicable) in accordance with the pricing guide for minor access easements - noncommercial low impact associated with single occupier situations.
+The Concession Activity Fee for the Concession (Easement) be set at per annum, plus GST in accordance with the pricing guide for minor access easements - non-commercial low impact associated with single occupier situations.

 Concession Management Fees

 The Management Fee represents a fee to recover administrative costs of managing the concession during its term.
 The management fee covers matters such as responding to general enquiries about the concession, invoicing, reviews and the like.